MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/java-adapters/java-sql-adapter.md

 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/JavaAdapters) the MobileFirst project.

 The sample includes the **UserAdapter** described here.
-<span style="color:red"> The project also includes a sample MySQL script in the **server** folder, which needs to be imported into your database to test the project.</span>
+The Adapters project also includes a sample MySQL script in the **Utils** folder, which needs to be imported into your database to test the project.
 The project does not include the MySQL connector driver, and does not include the **server.xml** configuration described above.
 Those steps need to be completed in order to use the sample.